tyrone-sudeium/FayeObjC/README.md

 # To Do for 3.0

-### Cocoapods Support [in dev]
+### Cocoapods Support [done]
 Remove all third-party dependencies from the base repository.
 Create a podspec for FayeObjC and specify all dependencies there.
-Add a `Podfile` for each of the example projects which simply references FayeObjC's podspec.
-Update the documentation to explain how to get Cocoapods set up to use the example projects.
+Add dependencies as submodules and update example projects to link to the dependencies and FayeClient using project linking.

 ### Long-polling Support [in dev]
 As well as websockets, the client should use long-polling if the connection URL is `http://` or `https://`.
 Note that this behaviour differs from the Faye JavaScript client which - in my opinion - is really bizarre.